Bidirectional microwave-optical transduction based on integration of high-overtone bulk acoustic resonators and photonic circuits: Results

 Through the bilinear piezoelectric interaction, the acoustic resonance ($\hat{b}$) is coupled to the itinerant transmission line mode ($\hat{c}_\mathrm{in}$) of the same frequency $\omega_\mathrm{in} = \omega_m \approx \SI{3.5}{\giga\hertz}$.
 This frequency matches the detuning of the optical pump from the optical resonance ($\hat{a}$).
 Specifically, an optical pump addressing the red (blue) side of the resonance induces an effective beam-splitter (two-mode-squeezing) interaction between $\hat{a}$ and $\hat{b}$, as illustrated by the signal flow graph in Fig.~\ref{fig:fig_1}a (\ref{fig:fig_1}b).
 The primary figure of merit for a transducer is its efficiency, defined as the number of output photon number for each input photon.
 An efficient device necessitates strong nonlinear interaction between the modes of interest, as well as ease of coupling to these modes internal to the device.
 Our design addresses these two aspects.
 First, the internal efficiency,

 depends solely on the three-wave mixing cooperativity $C = 4g_0^2\bar{n}/\left(\kappa_o\kappa_m\right)$.
 Here, $\bar{n}$, $\kappa_o$, and $\kappa_m$ denote the photon number in the optical cavity, and the total optical and acoustic linewidths of the transduction modes respectively.
 The single photon optomechanical coupling rate $g_0 = - \left(\partial\omega_a/\partial x\right)x_\mathrm{ZPF}$, a product of the optical cavity frequency-pull parameter and zero-point displacement of the acoustic wave.
 In Eq.~\ref{eq:internal_efficiency}, the plus and minus signs in the denominator correspond to the scenario where the pump is red- and blue-detuned (``anti-Stokes'' and ``Stokes'' processes), respectively.
-Using a triply resonant configuration as in Refs.~\cite{fanSuperconductingCavityElectrooptics2018,holzgrafeCavityElectroopticsThinfilm2020,mckennaCryogenicMicrowavetoopticalConversion2020,xuBidirectionalInterconversionMicrowave2021} enhances the intracavity photon number $\bar{n}$ for a given off-chip input pump power $P_\mathrm{in}$, or corresponding photon flux $\dot{n}_\mathrm{in} = P_\mathrm{in}/\left(\hbar\omega_L\right)$.
+Using a triply resonant configuration as in Refs.~\cite{fanSuperconductingCavityElectrooptics2018,holzgrafeCavityElectroopticsThinfilm2020,mckennaCryogenicMicrowavetoopticalConversion2020,xuBidirectionalInterconversionMicrowave2021} enhances the intracavity photon number $\bar{n}$ for a given on-chip input pump power $\eta^\mathrm{fiber-chip} P_\mathrm{in}$, where $\eta^\mathrm{fiber-chip}$ denotes the fiber-chip coupling efficiency and $P_\mathrm{in}$ the power in the optical fiber.
+The corresponding photon flux is $\dot{n}_\mathrm{in} = \eta^\mathrm{fiber-chip} P_\mathrm{in}/\left(\hbar\omega_L\right)$.
 The improved photon pumping efficiency can be explicitly seen by considering a ``hot'' cavity with coupling rate $\kappa_{\mathrm{ex},o}$ driven at a detuning $\Delta = \pm \omega_m$, yielding

 Introducing an additional cavity mode centered at the pump frequency $\omega_L$ makes $\Delta = 0$, leading to an $\bar{n}$ enhanced by $\mathcal{O}\left(\omega_m^2/\kappa_o^2\right) = \mathcal{O}(10^3)$ and a significantly reduced laser power overhead required for a given $\eta^\mathrm{int}$.